voxel51/fiftyone/docs/source/user_guide/using_datasets.rst

 .. note::

     Did you know?
-You customize your App config in various ways, from environment varibables to directly editing a |Session| object's config.
+You customize your App config in various ways, from environment variables to directly editing a |Session| object's config.
     See :ref:`this page <configuring-fiftyone-app>` for more details.

 .. _temporal-detection: